 Health Connect is a general purpose data sharing platform that allows users to aggregate health and fitness data from various sources on-device and share it with third parties at their election.
 The data doesn't necessarily originate with Google or any Google affiliates and hasn't been reviewed by Google.
 It is your responsibility to assess whether Health Connect is appropriate for your intended use and to investigate and vet the source and quality of any data from Health Connect in connection with any purpose, and, in particular, for research, health, or medical uses.

 Applications give users the opportunity to donate their data for health research studies.
-These studies are typically approved by an Internal Review Board (IRB) or Ethics Committee (EC) and collect user consent for conducting health research.
+These studies are typically approved by an Institutional Review Board (IRB) or Ethics Committee (EC) and collect user consent for conducting health research.

 Apps conducting health-related human subject research using data obtained through Health Connect must obtain consent from participants or, in the case of minors, their parent or guardian.
 Such consent must include the (a) nature, purpose, and duration of the research; (b) procedures, risks, and benefits to the participant; (c) information about confidentiality and handling of data (including any sharing with third parties); (d) a point of contact for participant questions; and (e) the withdrawal process.
 Apps conducting health-related human subject research using data obtained through Health Connect must receive approval from an independent board whose aim is 1) to protect the rights, safety, and well-being of participants and 2) with the authority to scrutinize, modify, and approve human subjects research.
 Proof of such approval must be provided upon request.

 Applications where a user’s progress in a game is influenced or impacted by their fitness and/or wellness.
 These are games that collect a user’s activity data as a way to advance game play.

 What happens if my app does not pass privacy and security verification?